Yale School of Nursing

-The Yale School of Nursing (YSN) is the nursing school of Yale University, located in West Haven, Connecticut.
-It is among the top 20 graduate nursing schools in the country, according to the latest rankings by U.S. News & World Report (2024).
-In addition to the top 20 tier overall ranking, the school’s Advanced Practice Nursing specialties in Psychiatric-Mental Health and Adult-Gerontology Primary Care had the fifth highest scores nationally as ranked by peer institutions.
-Yale’s School of Nursing remains among the most selective in the nation, with only 20% of applicants estimated to be accepted.

-Established in 1923 in New Haven, Connecticut, YSN moved in 2013 to Yale University's West Campus, located in West Haven and Orange, CT.
+The Yale School of Nursing (YSN) is the nursing school of Yale University, established in 1923 in New Haven, Connecticut.
+In 2013, YSN moved to Yale University's West Campus, located in Orange and West Haven, Connecticut.

 Academics

 Degrees offered include the Doctor of Nursing Practice (DNP), Doctor of Philosophy (PhD) in Nursing, and the Master of Science in Nursing (MSN) degree.
+Yale's nursing doctoral program began as a Doctor of Nursing Science program in 1994, later converted to a PhD program.
+The DNP degree has two tracks: Post-Master's Clinical Practice and Healthcare Leadership, Systems, and Policy.
+Yale describes both DNP tracks as three-year, part-time, post-master's programs that combine online coursework with on-campus experiences.
+The doctoral program (PhD) is typically completed in four to five years of full-time study.

+In 2017, the master's program was redesigned to emphasize quality, social justice, population health, diversity and inclusiveness, and health equity and disparities.

 The school of nursing offers degrees in several Nurse Practitioner (NP) specialties such as Family NP, Adult-Gerontology Primary/Acute Care NP, Pediatric Primary/Acute Care NP, Psychiatric-Mental Health NP, Women's Health NP, and Nurse-Midwifery.
-The DNP degree has two tracks: Post-Master's Clinical Practice and Healthcare Leadership, Systems, and Policy.
+Yale's Nurse-Midwifery specialty program is fully accredited by the Accreditation Commission for Midwifery Education (ACME).

-The school has the Graduate Entry Prespecialty in Nursing (GEPN) program, which is intended for students with a non-nursing bachelor's degree to directly become APRNs.
+The school has the Graduate Entry Prespecialty in Nursing (GEPN) program, which is intended for students with a non-nursing bachelor's degree to directly become APRNs.The program is approved by the State of Connecticut Board of Examiners for Nursing.
+Yale describes the GEPN program as an accelerated, three-year program that combines pre-licensure nursing preparation with advanced specialty study in a chosen practice area, leading to a MSN degree.
+Yale also notes that students who already hold a registered nurse license can complete the master’s education in two academic years as full-time students.

 Joint degree programs are available with Yale School of Public Health (MSN/MPH) and Yale Divinity School (MSN/MA).
-In addition to degree programs, YSN offers pre/post-doctoral research training and post-master's certificates in various NP specialities.
+In addition to degree programs, YSN offers pre and post-doctoral research training and post-master's APRN certificates in five areas: Adult/Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Pediatric Nurse Practitioner-Acute Care, Pediatric Nurse Practitioner-Primary Care, and Psychiatric-Mental Health Nurse Practitioner.